seacrest3/Seacrest-README-Generator/README.md

 ```bash
 node index.js
 ```
-A README.md file generated using the application is in the output directory of the project repository
+The sample README generated using the application is in the 'output' directory of the project repository

 ### User Story